 Long-term retention - Azure SQL Database and Azure SQL Managed Instance

 Many applications have regulatory, compliance, or other business purposes that require you to retain database backups beyond the 7-35 days provided by Azure SQL Database and Azure SQL Managed Instance automatic backups.
-By using the long-term retention (LTR) feature, you can store specified SQL Database and SQL Managed Instance full backups in Azure Blob storage with read-access geo-redundant storage for up to 10 years.
+By using the long-term retention (LTR) feature, you can store specified SQL Database and SQL Managed Instance full backups in Azure Blob storage with configured redundancy for up to 10 years.
 You can then restore any backup as a new database.

 Long time retention can be enabled for Azure SQL Database, and is in limited public preview for Azure SQL Managed Instance.
 This article provides a conceptual overview of long-term retention.
 To configure long-term retention, see Configure Azure SQL Database LTR and Configure Azure SQL Managed Instance LTR.

 You can use SQL Agent jobs to schedule copy-only database backups as an alternative to LTR beyond 35 days.

 Long-term backup retention (LTR) leverages the full database backups that are automatically created to enable point-time restore (PITR).
 If an LTR policy is configured, these backups are copied to different blobs for long-term storage.
 The copy is a background job that has no performance impact on the database workload.
 The LTR policy for each database in SQL Database can also specify how frequently the LTR backups are created.